 This is surely implausible and would amount to a preposterous conspiracy theory.

-Moreover, it might instead be argued that, since Jews were at the forefront of, and overrepresented within, these intellectial movements, Jewish culture was especially vulnerable to the effect of such ideologies.
+Moreover, it might instead be argued that, since Jews were at the forefront of, and overrepresented within, these intellectial movements, Jewish culture was actually especially vulnerable to the effect of such ideologies.

 Thus, perhaps Orthodox Jews were indeed relatively insulated from the effects of the 1960s counterculture.
 But, then, so were the Amish and Christian fundamentalists.